Heinrich Heine: Universities

 Another friend was the satirist Karl Immermann, who had praised Heine's first verse collection, Gedichte, when it appeared in December 1821.
-During his time in Berlin Heine also joined the Verein für Cultur und Wissenschaft der Juden, a society which attempted to achieve a balance between the Jewish faith and modernity.
-Since Heine was not very religious in outlook he soon lost interest, but he also began to investigate Jewish history.
+During his time in Berlin, Heine also joined the Verein für Kultur und Wissenschaft der Juden, a society which attempted to achieve a balance between the Jewish faith and modernity.
+Since Heine was not very religious in outlook, he soon lost interest, but he also began to investigate Jewish history.
 He was particularly drawn to the Spanish Jews of the Middle Ages.
-In 1824 Heine began a historical novel, Der Rabbi von Bacherach, which he never managed to finish.
+In 1824, Heine began a historical novel, Der Rabbi von Bacherach, which he never finished.

-In May 1823 Heine left Berlin for good and joined his family at their new home in Lüneburg.
+In May 1823, Heine left Berlin for good and joined his family at their new home in Lüneburg.
 Here he began to write the poems of the cycle Die Heimkehr ("The Homecoming").
 He returned to Göttingen where he was again bored by the law.
-In September 1824 he decided to take a break and set off on a trip through the Harz mountains.
-On his return he started writing an account of it, Die Harzreise.
+In September 1824, he decided to take a break and set off on a trip through the Harz mountains.
+On his return, he started writing an account of it, Die Harzreise.

-On 28 June 1825 Heine converted to Protestantism.
+On 28 June 1825, after obtaining his PhD and to heighten his chances of employment, Heine was baptized as an Evangelical Lutheran Christian in Heiligenstadt.
 The Prussian government had been gradually restoring discrimination against Jews.
-In 1822 it introduced a law excluding Jews from academic posts and Heine had ambitions for a university career.
+In 1822, it introduced a law excluding Jews from academic posts, and Heine had ambitions for a university career.
 As Heine said in self-justification, his conversion was "the ticket of admission into European culture".
 In any event, Heine's conversion, which was reluctant, never brought him any benefits in his career.
+A quarter of a century later, he declared: "I make no secret of my Judaism, to which I have not returned, because I never left it."